Morphology of the banana plant

 The banana plant is a tree-like perennial herb.
 It is an herb because the aerial parts of the parent plant die down to the ground after the growing season.
 It is a perennial because one of the offshoots growing at the base of the plant, the sucker, then takes over.
 The parent plant and its suckers form what is commonly called a mat, or stool.
 The botanical term is genet.

 What looks like a trunk is in fact a pseudostem made from tightly packed leaf sheaths.
+Most of the 'true' stem is inside the pseudostem.
+In a fruiting plant, it starts on the rhizome and ends with the meristem in the male bud (if present).

 The root system is the means by which the plant takes up water and nutrients from the soil.